dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_9.md

   }\\]

 _Notation._
-In the restriction rule, we use $␣$ to denote names that do not matter (implicitely unviersally quantified).
+In the restriction rule, we use $␣$ to denote names that do not matter (implicitly universally quantified).

 _Remark._
 Unfortunately, this semantics is not finitely branching.